Social and Emotional Competencies

 4. Share about your occupation or cultural heritage.

 Authorized parents of enrolled children are welcome to visit.
-A Copy of the DFPS Minimum Standards and the most recent Licensing Inspection reports are available for review at the center or online at: www.dfps.state.tx.us.
+A copy of the Child Care Licensing Minimum Standards and the most recent Licensing Inspection reports are available for review at the center or www.hhsc.state.tx.us.
+DFPS Hotline: 1-800-252-5400

 Non-Clayton After School Activities